 Disable User Account Control (optional)

 User Account Control (UAC) is a security component that can help prevent unauthorized changes to your computer and that allows an administrator to enter credentials during a non-administrator’s user session to perform occasional administrative tasks.
-Whenever you need to configure a Windows Server 2012 R2 settings, even if you are logged on as the administrator – you need elevated privileges – this is by design, and part of the fierce security initiative in Windows Server 2012 R2.
+Whenever you need to configure a Windows Server 2012 R2 setting, even if you are logged on as the administrator, you need elevated privileges – this is by design, and part of the fierce security initiative in Windows Server 2012 R2.
 UAC notifies you when changes are going to be made to your computer that requires administrator-level permission and before you can complete any administrative task, the User Account Control manager pop-up with a ‘Continue’ message.
-These types of changes can affect the security of your computer or can affect settings for other people that use the computer.
+These types of changes can affect the security of your computer or affect settings for other people who use the computer.

 Important Note: It is recommended that you leave UAC on to help make your computer secure.
 This step is optional and I only suggest to do this in development environments.
 For some clients, this feature can be very important in production environments and they don’t want to disable.